Our Approach to Treatment Amidst COVID-19.

 We are open for business.

 No matter what’s going on in the world around us, people still need help and therefore Integrative Life Center is still accepting new admissions and providing in-person treatment as well as telehealth programming.
-We are conducting the CDC-recommended visitor screening process regarding recent travel, flu-like and respiratory symptoms, as well as stringent protocols for hygiene, temperature checks and onsite sterilization.
+We are conducting the CDC-recommended visitor screening process regarding recent travel, flu-like and respiratory symptoms, as well as stringent protocols for hygiene, temperature checks, masks and onsite sterilization.

 Small but mighty.